Large Dogs are Part of Everyday Life

 Encountering a large dog unexpectedly can be overwhelming, but using the following tips can help you stay calm and safe:

-- Assess the Dog’s Behaviour and body language – Look for relaxed postures, open smiling mouth, a slow wagging tail, and friendly curiosity.
+- Assess the Dog’s Behaviour and body language – Look for relaxed postures, an open smiling mouth, a slow wagging tail, and friendly curiosity.
 An aggressive dog will show obvious signs of a tensed body, angry barks, ears perked forward, fast-wagging erect tail, snarling, etc.

-- Do Not Stare – Direct eye contact can be interpreted as a challenge, by some dogs.
+- Do Not Stare – Direct eye contact can be interpreted as a challenge by some dogs.

-- Do not Run away – This triggers a dog’s chasing instinct, usually, the dog thinks this is an invitation to play!
+- Do Not Run Away – This triggers a dog’s chasing instinct.
+Usually, the dog thinks this is an invitation to play!
 The best thing is to just walk very slowly away.

 - Use Calming Techniques – Deep breathing and positive thinking can help regulate your anxiety, which in turn will help the animal to stay calm.
+Believe in your ability to handle the situation and motivate yourself with positive thinking.

 Overcoming Your Animal Phobia with Holistic Therapy

 At Creature Courage, we can help you put all these tips into practice and learn how to approach and interact with large dogs safely and calmly.
-We use a unique combination of education, controlled exposure therapy, and anxiety management techniques to help individuals conquer cynophobia and other animal phobia.
+We use a unique combination of education, controlled exposure therapy, and anxiety management techniques to help individuals conquer cynophobia and other animal phobias.
 Our approach includes:

 - Understanding the Root Cause – Identifying personal fears and reframing perspectives.